brandur/sorg/content/drafts/cloud-databases.md

 Spanner is probably the right answer.
 Although less suitable for low latency operations, its scalability appears to be practically limitless.

+The only databases I've actually seen in production are MongoDB and Postgres, so take these recommendations with a grain of salt.
+There's almost certainly hidden caveats to any of them that will only be uncovered with closer attention.

 [1] The _CAP_ properties of Cosmos and MongoDB are configurable as they can both be made to be eventually